Issam Smeeri: Early career

-Born in Irbid, Smerri grew up in Bahrain at Al-Riffa's youth set-up, where he went through all the youth categories winning four championships at youth level, before earning himself a first team spot.
+Born in Irbid, Smeeri grew up in Bahrain at Al-Riffa's youth set-up, where he went through all the youth categories winning four championships at youth level, before earning himself a first team spot.

 Al-Riffa

-Smerri won three trophies at Al-Riffa including the King's Cup and the Nasser bin Hamad Professional League and the Bahraini Super Cup.
+Smeeri won three trophies at Al-Riffa including the King's Cup and the Nasser bin Hamad Professional League and the Bahraini Super Cup.

 Shabab Al-Aqaba

 Smeeri joined Jordanian Pro League club Shabab Al-Aqaba during which he provided good levels that qualified him to play at Jordan U23.

 Manama

 Several clubs around the Jordanian Pro League showed interest in Smeeri, after expiring his contract at Al-Salt However, he returned to Bahrain to join Manama.
 He contributed to 7 goals in 22 matches for the club.

 Return to Al-Salt

 Despite receiving local and external offers, Smeeri decided to return to the Jordanian Pro League and reunite with Al-Salt on a two-season contract, in order to be managed under Haitham Al-Shboul, as well as have an opportunity to play for the national team ahead of the 2025 FIFA Arab Cup and the 2026 FIFA World Cup.